root-project/web/blog/_posts/2023-06-05-web-based-graphics-default.md

 <img src="{{'/assets/images/web_canvas.png' | relative_url}}" alt="Web Canvas" style="width: 80%" width="1600" height="749" />
 </center>

-What are the benefits of using a web-based canvas?
+What are the benefits of using the web-based canvas?
- 1. Painting fully decoupled from the main program and runs asynchronously.
+ 1. The painting is fully decoupled from the main program and runs asynchronously.
- 2. Painting is similar on all platforms supported by ROOT natively as Linux/Mac/Windows, but also on many others where ROOT may not run at all – like all kinds of smartphones and tablets.
-Display is just normal web browser
+ 2. As the display is just normal web browser, the painting is the same on all platforms supported by ROOT natively as Linux/Mac/Windows, but also on many others where ROOT may not run at all – like all kinds of smartphones and tablets.
- 3. Threads safety.
-Object painting and interactivity happens in the web browser and does not depend on application state.
-With a little configuration efforts one can run different canvases from different threads.
+ 3. Threads safety - The object painting and the interactivity happen in the web browser and don't depend on the application state.
+With some little configuration efforts one can run different canvases from different threads.
- 4. Free from gPad problematic - lots of interactivity in original ROOT graphics were built around this global pointer.
+ 4. Free from `gPad` problematic - lots of interactivity in original ROOT graphics were built around this global pointer.
 This made it difficult to use several canvases at the same time.
- 5. Web is very natural way for implementing remote displays.
+ 5. The Web is a very natural way for implementing remote displays.
 Instead of struggling with remote X11 one can just use a local web browser accessing remote applications through http.
-To ease configuration of ssh tunnels we provide a simple `rootssh` utility which fully automates configuration of such tunnels.
+To ease configuration of `ssh` tunnels, we provide a simple `rootssh` utility which fully automates the configuration of such tunnels.
- 6. One can use QWebEngine (Qt5 and Qt6) to implement fully local display without any http server in-between.
+ 6. One can use QWebEngine (Qt5 and Qt6) to implement a fully local display without any http server in-between.
 This allows embedding any kind of ROOT web-based widgets into Qt applications on all platforms.

 What about image production in batch?
-For the moment we keep old functionality as is when running ROOT with ‘-b’ flag for image production.
+For the moment we keep old functionality, like when running ROOT with the ‘-b’ flag, for image production.
 Web-based canvas will be used for PNG/JPEG/SVG images creation by adding ‘--web' flag when running ROOT.
 While image generation involves running of web browsers in headless mode, it takes time – approximately 1 second per image.
 We plan to provide a special API to produce many images with one call – which should significantly improve performance.

 What are drawbacks?
-Probably you encounter minimal difference between drawing with native ROOT graphics and in the web browsers.
+Probably you'll encounter minimal differences between drawing with native ROOT graphics and in the web browsers.
 We do our best to make them similar as much as possible – and you can help us by reporting the problems.
 Probably very special usage of TExec objects (do you know about them?) will not work as expected in web-based canvases.
 With a little help from us this can be